peterkhe1999/CheatSheet/OSEP/README.md

 ## Shared Libraries

 When an application runs on Linux, it checks for its required libraries in a number of locations in a specific order.
-When it finds a copy of the library it needs, it stops searching and loads the module it finds.
+When it finds a copy of the library it needs, it stops searching and loads the module it finds:

-The application searches for libraries in these locations, following this ordering:

-1. Directories listed in the application's RPATH value.
+1. Directories listed in the application's **RPATH** value.
 2. Directories specified in the **LD_LIBRARY_PATH** environment variable.
 3. Directories listed in the application's RUNPATH value.
 4. Directories specified in `/etc/ld.so.conf`.